coleschuelke/game-engine/doc/tournament-setup.md

 ```

 ## Create a remote GitLab repository for the Vision Test
-The Vision Test is not connected with the `game-engine` repository.
+The Vision Test is not connected with the `game-engine` repository (other than the following setup instructions being hosted in `game-engine`).
 You will develop your code for the Vision Test in an entirely separate repository.
 Follow steps similar to the above to create your team's remote repository for the tournament's Vision Test.
 Name the remote repository `balloon-locator`.
 Rename your local `lab5-aerial-robotics` repository `balloon-locator`.

-As before,
+Then, as before,
 - Add your team members as Maintainer and the TA as Reporter to the remote repository.
 - Rename `origin` as `source` and add your new remote repository as `origin`.
 - Push your local repository to `origin`.
 - Configure `balloon-locator` with your name and email.
 ```